danielanthonyl/phone-carrier/readme.md

-## This is LolDesign Project.

-This is a Full Stack project made for LolDesign enterprise.

 #### Frontend acknowledgements

 - The UI project was launched using Vite.
 A build tool that aims to provide a faster and leaner development experience for modern web projects.